phalcon-orphanage/docs/en/reference/models.rst

 Create/Update with Confidence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When an application has a lot of competition, we could be expecting create a record but it is actually updated.
-This could happen if we use Phalcon\\Mvc\\Model::save() to persist the records in the database. f we want to be absolutely sure that a record is created or updated, we can change the save() call with create() or update():
+This could happen if we use Phalcon\\Mvc\\Model::save() to persist the records in the database.
+If we want to be absolutely sure that a record is created or updated, we can change the save() call with create() or update():

 .. code-block:: php